genesiscommunitysuccess/docs/docs/03_server/05_access-control/04_sso_authentication.md

 3. A request is made to the Genesis back end framework to request the URL for the specific authentication service.
 4. A redirect is triggered for the browser to the internal authentication service, which will include the end user’s internal authentication parameters.
 A return parameter to **https://your-subdomain.genesisapplication.com/** is also part of the request.
 5. The authentication service authenticates and builds a JWT with relevant user data, signs the JWT and sends a redirect trigger to the browser for **https://your-subdomain.genesisapplication.com/**, which includes the JWT as a request parameter.
 6. The Genesis platform is reloaded.
 It recognises that SSO is enabled, but now with the JWT as a parameter.
 The platform sends an SSO authentication request with the JWT for the specific organisation.
-If this is successful, an active Session token is returned.
+If this is successful, an active session token is returned.

+## Prerequisites

+Make sure that the`JWT_CONFIG` table of your application is correctly configured:

+* The `DOMAIN` must contain the domain for which this JWT is valid.
+* The `PUBLIC_KEY` should contain the public key of the JWT key pair, (the private key is used to sign the JWT at the internal authentication service).
+* Alternatively the `PUBLIC_KEY_URL` can be set as a URL to obtain this dynamically.
+Public keys obtained in this way are expected to be in JSON Web Key Sets format.
+* The `REDIRECT_URL` must contain the URL for which the user is redirected to log in, should they not possess a valid JWT.
+* The `KEY_ALGORITHM` should be set either to `KeyAlgorithm.RSA` or `KeyAlgorithm.HMAC`.

+## Enabling SSO

+To enable SSO, you need to configure it in your _application-name_**-auth-preferences.kts** file.

+The following options are available from within the `security` function.
+For a more detailed look at the **auth-preferences.kts** file, visit the [Password Authentication section](../../../server/access-control/password-authentication/).

+### sso
+The `sso` function enables you to configure and enable SSO options.
+You can set the following variables:

+* `enabled` is a boolean value that defines whether the SSO functionality is enabled.
+Default: `true` when the `sso` function is invoked, otherwise `false`.
+* `onFirstLogin` is a function that is called when a user has been authenticated for the first time and doesn't yet exist in the database.
+Here you can define two things:
+  * how a `User` and its `UserAttributes` will be created from the token after the user has been authenticated using the `createUser` function
+  * which user permissions are allocated using `createUserPermissions`
+* `onLoginSuccess` is a function that is called each time the user is authenticated.
+Inside the function, you have access to the actual token that was used for authentication and database access.
+* `newUserMode` **is now deprecated** in favour of `onFirstLogin` and `onLoginSuccess`.
+This property defines behaviour for processing users the first time they log in with SSO.
+This can take the values of `NewUserMode.REJECT`, `NewUserMode.CREATE_ENABLED`, `NewUserMode.CREATE_DISABLED`.
+Default `NewUserMode.REJECT`.
+  * In the case of `NewUserMode.REJECT`, when a user logs in for the first time with SSO, if they do not already have a user account, they are rejected.
+  * In the case of `NewUserMode.CREATE_ENABLED`, when a user logs in for the first time with SSO, if they do not already have a user account, an active account is created for them.
+  * In the case of `NewUserMode.CREATE_DISABLED`, when a user logs in for the first time with SSO, if they do not already have a user account, a disabled account is created for them.
+This will need to be activated before it can be used.

+### passwordRetry
+The `passwordRetry` function enables you to configure settings for limiting the rate at which a user can retry passwords and SSO tokens.
+It allows the following variables to be set:

+* `maxAttempts` defines the maximum number of attempts allowed if a user enters an incorrect SSO token.
+Default: 3
+* `waitTimeMins` specifies the time to wait when the maximum number of incorrect attempts is reached.
+Default: 5.

 ## JWT revalidation

 The Auth service provides an Event Handler to clients, which allows for periodic updating and revalidation of a JWT token.

-The Event Handler is named ```EVENT_VALIDATE_JWT``` and takes these parameters:-
+The Event Handler is named ```EVENT_VALIDATE_JWT``` and takes these parameters:

 ```kotlin
 data class DomainJWT(